oasis-tcs/openc2-glossary/glossary.md

 - ie when OpenC2 meaning may differ from meanings in other contexts.
 Acronyms will be treated like words to define.
 I.e. acronyms will not be in a separate list.
-When other glossary words are used in a defintion, they will be hotlinked to the glossary definition.
+When other glossary words are used in a defintion, they will be _**bold-italics**_ and hotlinked to the glossary definition.

 ### 3.1 A-E